 Make spaghetti night even easier with this Instant Pot Spaghetti and Meat Sauce recipe!
 It's a true 1 pot Instant Pot pasta recipe.
-There's no need to drain the pasta, and ground beef is cooked right into the noodles and sauce, all in less than 30 minutes!
-Turn a classic family favorite into mom's (or dad's) favorite by making Instant Pot spaghetti!
+There's no need to drain the pasta, and ground beef is cooked right into the noodles and tomato sauce, all in less than 30 minutes!

-It is also a true one pot pasta recipe.
-When making spaghetti you usually need a pot to cook the spaghetti, a colander to drain the spaghetti, and maybe a separate pot to cook the meatballs and sauce.
+When traditionally cooking spaghetti, you need a pot for the spaghetti, a colander to drain it, and another pot to cook tomato sauce and meatballs.

 To make Instant Pot spaghetti you need: